redbooth/scrum-poker-cards/README.md

 More about: [Scrum](http://en.wikipedia.org/wiki/Scrum_%28software_development%29) and [Redbooth](https://redbooth.com/).

+Font used in the cards - [Roboto Slab](http://www.google.com/fonts/specimen/Roboto+Slab).

 License: [MIT](http://en.wikipedia.org/wiki/MIT_License).
 Enjoy!
 And let us know if you add any cards of your own, we’d love to see what are your special cards.